Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/camera_view.rst

 This feature allows you to position and orient the active camera to match your current viewport.

-Select a camera and then move around in the 3D view to a desired position and direction for your camera (so that you are seeing what you want the camera to see).
+Select a camera and then move around in the 3D View to a desired position and direction for your camera (so that you are seeing what you want the camera to see).
 Now press :kbd:`Ctrl-Alt-Numpad0` and your selected camera positions itself to match the view, and switches to camera view.